naorlivne/webhook_auth_poc/README.md

 * A "Bob" container which acts as the receiver API
 * A "Eve" container which acts as an attacker and tries to impersonate "Alice" webhook url (which will fail) + a backend redis DB container

+It's worth mentioning tha while Alice, Bob & Eve containers are all created from the same Docker image they don't share any data in any way outside of the HTTP requests they send to each other thus providing a realistic example of the authentication process between different API's.

 start it by running first cloning the repo then running from the repo root folder `docker-compose up` and then you can:

 * Connect to the /example API endpoint of alice on port 5000 and see that it works by going to `http://127.0.0.1:5000/example` which will reply to you with `{"allowed": true}`